drrev/telehandler/docs/design.md

 #### Namespaces

-Jobs are isolated into separate PID, mount, and network namespaces when the [Executor](#job-execution) re-executes.
+Jobs are isolated into separate PID, mount, and network namespaces when the [Executor](#job-execution) reexecs.
 All bootstrapping for the namespace occurs **before** the Job process is started.
 As part of the bootstrapping process, `/proc` is remounted to hide host process information, and the hostname is forced to `sandbox` to hide the real hostname.

 **IMPORTANT:** Due to scope, network connectivity was left out of this prototype, and the network namespace is unprovisioned; therefore, there is no external connectivity and any process requiring a network connection will fail.
 Suggestions are made for future work in [Network Connectivity](#network-connectivity).